All Episodes

 They had no probable cause, no evidence of crimes.

-And all they had to do was read it, and they would have said this this is garbage.
+And all they had to do was read it, and they would have said this is garbage.

 But they didn't care.

-They used it to frame Donald Trump, and and that is a violation of multiple felony codes in the United States criminal code.
+And that is a violation of multiple felony codes in the United States Criminal Code.

-So what are we gonna learn then?
+So what are we going to learn then?

-Uh there will be an enormous amount of exculpatory evidence that should have been turned over to the foreign intelligence surveillance court, and as for the slow rolling, I am hearing the same.
+There will be an enormous amount of exculpatory evidence that should have been turned over to the Foreign Intelligence Surveillance Court.

 But remember, this is a direct order from the President of the United States.